QZLin/paste-simple-android/README.md

 > Will work perfect with lower versions of Android OS than 10
 > [Android 10 Policy Change](https://developer.android.com/about/versions/10/privacy/changes#clipboard-data)

-## Getting Started with ClipSync Android Application Development
+## Getting Started with PasteSimple Android Application Development

 These instructions will get you a copy of the android project up and running on your local machine for development and testing purposes.